medhachaitanya/Pure-Battery-Analytics/README.md

-# Pure Battery Add On Setup
+# Pure Battery Analytics and Pure Battery Add On
 This is the repository containing the Pure Battery System Tray Add-on application files.
+If you have any issues with Pure Battery or it's add-on's feel free to create an issue.

+# Install Pure Battery Analytics from the [Microsoft Store](https://apps.microsoft.com/store/detail/pure-battery-analytics/9NBLGGH4X4K3?hl=en-us&gl=us)

-# Install the add-on from the [Microsoft Store](https://www.microsoft.com/store/productId/9N3HDTNCF6Z8)
+# Install the Pure Battery Percentage add-on from the [Microsoft Store](https://www.microsoft.com/store/productId/9N3HDTNCF6Z8)

-# How to install manually?
+# How to install battery percentage add-on manually?

 * Download the zip file from [Latest](https://github.com/medhachaitanya/PureBatteryAddOnSetup/tree/master/Latest) folder, extract it and run the setup file.
 * Extract the zip